XML RSS

 Malaysia Telecommunication History

 Located along Jalan Raja Chulan in the city centre of Kuala Lumpur, Malaysia Telecommunication Museum is also known as Muzium Telekom in the local language.
 It is the first interactive museum in Malaysia where a chronological events of the nation's telecommunication history are re-enacted.
-Artefacts and telecommunication equipments used in the previous eras with a detailed write-up of their history are exhibited here.
+Artefacts and telecommunication equipment used in the previous eras with a detailed write-up of their history are exhibited here.

-The development of telegraph, the invention of telephone by Alexander Graham Bell, radio, telex, microwave network, television broadcasting, use of satellite , development of celular phone, the privatisation of Telekom Malaysia and the launched of Kuala Lumpur Tower as a telecommunication tower in Malaysia are all shown here.
+The development of telegraph, the invention of telephone by Alexander Graham Bell, radio, telex, microwave network, television broadcasting, use of satellite , development of cellular phone, the privatisation of Telekom Malaysia and the launched of Kuala Lumpur Tower as a telecommunication tower in Malaysia are all shown here.

 Key milestones in the development of 120 years of telecommunication in Malaysia in chronological order are listed below.